cnscwong/MinesweeperDeepQLearning/README.md

 ```
 pip install -r /path/to/requirements.txt
 ```
-3. Select one of the pretrained models in the trained_networks folder and set ```TEST_NETWORK_PATH``` in minesweeper.py to the path of the desired network you want to test
+3. Select one of the pretrained models in the trained_networks folder and set ```TEST_NETWORK_NAME``` in minesweeper.py to the name of the pt file you want to test
 4. Change code at bottom to(change 10 to amount of games you want the agent to play):
 ```
 if __name__ == "__main__":